THEOplayer/documentation/contribution-guidelines/tips-and-tricks.md

 **A cheat sheet will all the Markdown features** can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-If you're using Visual Code to write markdown files, install this **great extension**: https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one .
-It allows to use keyboard shortcuts, and lets you create the Table of Contents automatically.
+If you're using Visual Code to write markdown files, install this **great extension**: [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).

 ## Naming convention directories and files